python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/putting-python-on-path.md

 on the command line in Windows.
 (The less customizable but [safer method is above](#safe-method-let-the-installer-add-python-to-path) if you missed it.)

-Follow these steps to add Python to the Path:
+Follow these steps to add Python to the Path. **You will need administrator privileges on your computer.**

 1. First, find the folder path your Python executable is in.
 There are a few ways to do this: